shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 ```

 1. ##### Tag arrival in the first cold room
-    At this point, remove a tag from hiding and place it nearby one of the two antennae.
+    At this point, remove a tag from hiding and place it nearby one of the two antennas.
 When the tag is
     read initially, an arrival event will be generated on the rfid/controller/events topic.
     Verify from the Web Admin
     [inventory](http://localhost:8080/web-admin/inventory-main.html) page that the tags are now in the